 Quick ways to reduce your personal digital carbon footprint

 That being said, the internet and digital is also pretty dirty.
-The production, usage and data transfer of digital devices causes more CO2 you might think.
+We all have a personal digital carbon footprint and the production, usage and data transfer of digital devices causes more CO2 you might think.

-Below are some easy things that you can put into action right now to help you reduce your digital carbon footprint.
+Below are some easy things that you can put into action right now to help you get greener online!

 😴 Avoid Sleep Mode

 Regularly turning your laptop and other electrical devices off helps reduce energy usage.
 Although Sleep Mode may appear to use a small amount energy, it's effectively wasted.